SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-06-vp12-scs-health-monitor-tech-preview.md

 ---
 layout: post
-title:  "SCS Health Monitor released: What's inside and how to use it"
+title:  "SCS Health Monitor Tech Preview: What's inside and how to use it"
 category: tech
 author:
 - "Piotr Bigos"